Surf break: Backwash and sidewash waves

 These occur where waves are formed from the returning backwash of a wave which has previously gone up a steep shoreline or beach, or sometimes reflected from an ocean rockface or wall.
 They can sometimes form a surfable wave in a direction oblique to, or opposite from the original wave direction.
 An example was shown in the film Endless Summer, in Tahiti, called 'Ins and Outs'.

 Backwash breaking parallel to or obliquely to the angle of the shore is sometimes also called sidewash, which can form from the reflection of a wave breaking against adjacent obstructions such as jetties, groynes, or rockwalls, or simply from the action of backwashing waves which strike a shoreline at an angle.

-Sidewash and backwash is relatively common, and may amplify another incoming breaking wave's size due to constructive interference.
+Sidewash and backwash are relatively common, and may amplify another incoming breaking wave's size due to constructive interference.
 When this process happens with an open ocean swell the resulting wave can also be significantly larger due to constructive interference from either deep water refraction or diffraction, or both.
 This type of effect is suggested to occur at two of the largest surf breaks in the world, at Nazaré in Portugal, and Jaws in Hawaii.

 Backwash and sidewash also sometimes form in conjunction with rips on beaches.